The best local moving companies in Arizona

 - Parking permits: Some cities require a parking permit for moving trucks, so check your new neighborhood’s rules ahead of time to avoid last-minute hassles.

 - State licensing: The New Hampshire Department of Transportation (NHDOT) is the agency tasked with regulating and overseeing movers that offer relocation services within the state.
 If you’ve already moved and had a dispute with your moving company, they may be able to help resolve the issue, but you’ll need to file a formal complaint first.
-Make sure your moving company is fully licensed before you book.
+Make sure the moving company you use has proper licensing before hiring them.

-- State regulator: Easily verify the status of a New Hampshire moving license anytime on the official state regulator’s website, here.
+- State regulator: You can quickly check a New Hampshire moving license and its current status on the state regulator’s official website here.

-- Moving permits: No moving permit is required in New Hampshire, but be sure to check local parking regulations before your move.
+- Moving permits: You don’t need a moving permit in New Hampshire, but it’s smart to check local parking regulations before moving day.

 - Mover’s insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” free of charge.
 Choose Released Value Protection for a cost-free, minimal coverage option from movers.
 They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.